davidgrankvist/dotfiles/README.md

 Files under `windows/windows_home` are mapped to the corresponding paths in the home directory.
 A few links are picked from outside of `windows/` and need to be manually specified in `windows/mappings.ps1`.

-To create symlinks on Windows you need to run an administrator shell, so the setup script requires that as well.

 Run the setup script.
 ```powershell
 cd dotfiles/windows